- Students have scheduled weekly phone calls home on Thursday and Sunday evenings.

 - Refunds will only be made for whole months of pre-paid tuition that the student was not enrolled, minus any pre-payment discounts.

-We give full disclosure to every family who enters Teen Challenge that this is a Christian faith-based program.
+We give full disclosure to every family who enters Mid-Atlantic Teen Challenge that this is a Christian boarding school for boys.
 Entrance into all Teen Challenge programs are voluntary, and part of that voluntary agreement include participation in all aspects of the program, including the religious aspects of the program.

-That said, progress through our program does not require that the student have any particular religious experience, however, it is highly unlikely that he will not.
-Most of our students give their lives whole-heartedly to Jesus Christ, as all of our students are encouraged to do.
+That said, progress through our program for troubled teens does not require that the student have any particular religious experience, however, it is highly unlikely that he will not.
+Most of our students give their lives wholeheartedly to Jesus Christ, as all of our students are encouraged to do.

 While many think it is the combination of both the length of the program (12 months) and the faith-based environment that helps people to overcome life-controlling problems, we believe it is “the Jesus Factor.”
 We believe that when people develop a relationship with God, everything changes for them.
 This means that new priorities, attitudes, reactions, plans, and goals in life all add up to cause real change.
 A new life in Christ and incorporating Biblical principles for daily living replace the old lifestyle, attitudes, and behaviors.

-No. Teen Challenge uses a Christian faith-based recovery model.
-We rely on the teachings of Christ, the work of the Holy Spirit, and the study and practical application of Biblical principles to be the transformative component of our recovery program.
+No. Mid-Atlantic Teen Challenge is a Christian rehabilitation center.
+We rely on the teachings of Christ, the work of the Holy Spirit, and the study and practical application of Biblical principles to be the transformative component of our substance abuse treatment.
 While we recognize psychological and medical expertise to address many of the issues of addictions, we approach these issues from a spiritual perspective.

 It is because of this that most insurance will not cover the cost of Teen Challenge.
 Various states, school districts, judicial systems, and even some insurance providers may be willing to provide funds to pay for the program, but you will need to determine this on your own.
 Most families pay for Teen Challenge without the help of their insurance provider.

-Family Weekends happen at MATC every two months, and are a time of much healing and encouragement for parents and their boys.
+Family Weekends happen at Mid-Atlantic Teen Challenge every two months, and are a time of much healing and encouragement for parents and their boys.
 Families may plan for Family Weekend to begin every odd-numbered month on the third Friday.
 The Family Weekend schedule will look something like this:

 - Friday Afternoon